 We get so caught up in perfection, doing enough, and getting results quickly that we overlook the importance of actually developing lasting habits, of focusing on methods that are sustainable and really getting to know what works for your body, metabolism, lifestyle and preferences.

 Trying to do it all takes A LOT of mental energy, mental energy that we don’t have.
-We have jobs, families, kids, relationships, and a life to be enjoyed outside of eating and exercise.
+We have jobs, anticonvulsants-info, kids, relationships, and a life to be enjoyed outside of eating and exercise.

 Eating and exercising perfectly is an illusion.
 So is getting lasting results after a few weeks or months of hard work.
 If you are in it for the long haul it doesn’t matter how quickly you get results, it matters more that you have the patience to put in the work time and time again.
 You don’t have to do everything well, just a few things.